 In 1914, APS Bank moved its headquarters and members’ club from Palazzo Caraffa on St. Christopher Street in Valletta, to a more centrally located space in the capital city on St. Paul Street.
 The building would come to be known as APS House, and the bank occupied the premises until the early 21st century, when it relocated to Republic Street.

-The space will open soon, with its first exhibition titled IN SEARCH OF LINE.
+The space is now open, with its first exhibition titled IN SEARCH OF LINE.